 Civilian Conservation Corps

 Imagine yourself with little food, less money and no job.
 This was the case for many Americans during the Great Depression.

 President Franklin D. Roosevelt created the Civilian Conservation Corps in 1933.
 The CCC provided jobs and job skills by hiring young men to work on conservation projects.
 The program enrolled men between the ages of 17 and 25 who qualified for public assistance.
 They earned clothing, food, medical care and $30 a month; they sent much of the money home to their families.

 Civilian Conservation Corps built the first structures of this park.
 Company 889 began the work, in June to November of 1933.
 Company 857 continued construction from October 1934 to March 1937.

-The park's original improvements were made by the Civilian Conservation Corps.
-They were begun by Company 889 in June to November of 1933 and completed by Company 857 between October 1934 and March 1937.
-The U.S. Army had 15 barracks and an Army mess hall that were converted into the nine log cabins and group recreation hall that we use today.
-There is also a CCC pavilion and remnants of original picnic sites and a latrine along the trails.
+CCC workers converted 15 U.S. Army barracks and an Army mess hall into the nine log cabins and group recreation hall that we use today.
+Other facilities still in use include picnic sites, Park Road 2 and trails.
+Look for the CCC pavilion and remnants of original picnic sites and a latrine along the trails.